Fu Manchu, The Famed Orangutan Escape Artist, Learned To Pick Locks Right Here In Nebraska

 Fu Manchu was transferred to the Gladys Porter Zoo in Brownsville, Texas in 1983.
 He lived out the rest of his life there before passing away in 1992.
 We’re sure it was a happy life filled with good-natured mischief.

 Did you get to visit Fu Manchu when he lived at the Omaha zoo?
-Tell us about it in the comments!
+If so, what did you think?
+If not, have you been to the zoo to see the other wonderful animals there?
+We’d love to read about your experiences in the comments section below!